akwangho/botremote/README.md

 lib.countItemsInDirectory.doc = 'Returns the number of items in the directory specified by `path`.';

 /**
+ * Example of asynchronous keyword with log output.
+ *
+ * You can implement asynchronous keywords just returning an A+ promise.
+ * Promise can be resolved or rejected with respectively:
+ *
+ * - {Return} Return value consists of return value as the first param and output log as the second param.
+ * - arbitrary return value, or
+ * - an instance of `Error` if the keyword failed
+ *
+ * Just count items in given directory.
+ *
+ * @param path directory path to count item in with output log in robot log.
+ */
+lib.countItemsInDirectoryWithOutput = function (path) {
+    var logger = new Logger();
+    logger.info('Start to read directory from path[%s].', path);
+    return fs.readdir(path).then(
+        function (items) {
+            logger.debug('The items: [%s].', items.toString());
+            return new Return(items.length, logger.getMsg());
+        });
+};
+// The doc attribute is used for inspection on the command line of client and doc generation.
+// It's optional and defaults to empty string when missing. lib.countItemsInDirectoryWithOutput.doc = 'Returns the number of items in the directory specified by `path` with log output.';

+/**
  * Example synchronous keyword.
  *
  * Any keyword which does not return an A+ promise is considered sync.